Skip to main content

 How do I get my resume past The New York Times's ATS?

-The New York Times screens applications with Greenhouse.
+The New York Times screens applications with Greenhouse, verified against The New York Times's live careers portal in ResumeAI's State of ATS 2026 audit.
 Mirror the exact wording from The New York Times's job posting — Greenhouse ranks resumes on keyword match.
 Quantify every bullet with a number (revenue impact, scale, efficiency gain) — The New York Times recruiters scan in 6 seconds.
 Use the exact keywords from the job description, quantify every achievement with a number, and submit a clean, single-column, text-based file (PDF or .docx) so the parser captures each section.
 Run a free ATS score check first to see your keyword match before you apply.

 Source: ResumeAI — 2026-05-26